-- The Company will make timely disclosure via TDnet in accordance with the timely disclosure rules prescribed by financial instruments exchanges, disclose information on a timely basis through TDnet and also disclose the same information promptly in the website of the Company.
-The Company will also actively disclose any information that is judged by the Company to be useful for all stakeholders to understand our Group.
+The Company will make timely disclosure via TDnet in accordance with timely disclosure rules established by financial instruments exchanges, and will promptly disclose this information on its website.
+Furthermore, will also actively disclose information that we consider useful for all stakeholders to understand our Group.

-To prevent leakage of financial results information and thereby ensure fairness, we set a certain period around one month preceding the announcements of earnings results as a “quiet period,” during which it will refrain from replying to any questions or comments on earnings results in order to prevent the leakage of earnings result information, and to ensure fairness.
-However, in the event of an expectation arising that significantly differs to the performance forecast during the quiet period, information shall be disclosed at the appropriate time and in the appropriate manner, in accordance with the timely disclosure rules, etc.
+To prevent leakage of financial results information and thereby ensure fairness, we set a certain period from the announcement of financial results to about one month before as a quiet period when we refrain from answering questions and commenting regarding financial results.
+However, in the event of an expectation arising that significantly differs from the performance forecast during the quiet period, information shall be disclosed at the appropriate time and in the appropriate manner, in accordance with the timely disclosure rules, etc.

 - The information published on the website of the Company is intended for the purpose of providing information and not for the purpose of investment solicitation.
 The readers of the website of the Company are asked to make investment decisions based on their own judgment and at their own responsibility.

 Basic Policy on Dialogue with Shareholders

-- The Company shall designate the Representative Executive Officer & Co- President, General Manager of the Investor Relations Department, and the General Manager of the General Affairs Department as the contact points for dialog with shareholders.
-The officer shall provide feedback on the opinions of shareholders expressed in the course of the dialogue regularly to the Board of Directors and useful comments will be reflected in the management.
+The Company shall designate the Representative Executive Officer & Co- President, the General Manager of the Investor Relations Department, and the General Manager of the General Affairs Department as contact points for dialogue with shareholders, and also shall arrange for opportunities for dialogue with Outside Directors of the Board.

 Information Disclosures and Dialogue Subject to the IR Policy